 Switch your bedding linens to natural, organic fibers.
 Even places like Target now carry these kind of linens!

 Choose water saving landscaping in your yard.
-Opt for natural stone pavers, tiles, rock accents and other water saving features over landscaping that needs watering.
-You will save SO much water every annually and positively impact the environment.
+Opt for natural stone pavers, tiles, rock accents and other water saving features over landscaping that needs frequent watering.
+You will save SO much water every year and positively impact the environment.

 Find clothing in natural, breathable and sustainable materials.
 Bonus points for avoiding fast fashion in favor of quality-made, ethical textiles.
 I no longer purchase from cheap, fast fashion stores and boutiques.
-Now I exclusively purchase from better stores and higher quality boutiques like this one.
+Now I exclusively purchase from better stores and higher quality boutiques.
 The Good Trade has a helpful guide on slow fashion brands linked here.
 Even if the clothing costs a bit more, it will last longer so will be worth it financially in the long run.